levigo/github-action-jira-bulk-update/README.md

 - `jql`: The JQL query to identify the issues to update
 - `fieldName`: The name of the field to update (careful with custom fields)
 - `fieldValue`: The value to set the field to
+- `appendValue`: set to `true` if you want to append the value and not replace it

 ## Outputs
 None